 The injured seaman is not required to use the physician that is selected by the employer or their insurance company.
 The injured or ill seamen are able to select the treating physician of their choice.

 Commercial fishing is one of the most dangerous industries, even with the advances in technology.
-In some cases it is more dangerous being in the commercial fishing industry than in earlier years, with more demands, short seasons, long hours and shrinking species.
+In some cases it is more dangerous being in that industry than in earlier years, with more demands, short seasons, long hours and shrinking species.
 This can place extra demands on the commercial tuna skippers, crabbers, or ground fishing operations, causing longer work hours for employees.
 This can result in major injuries from lack of perfect equipment and fatigue that can lead to accidents or deaths in the Pacific fishing industry.

 Ehline Law represents injured commercial fishermen and other situations including: